AlarconGanoza/sphericalAcoustic/README.md

 ## 1. Interpolation example
-An example of room impulse response interpolation is shown in <a href="https://colab.research.google.com/github/AlarconGanoza/sphericalAcoustic/blob/master/RIR_interpolation_Intercon21_example.ipynb">RIR_interpolation_Intercon21_example.ipynb</a>.
+An example of room impulse response interpolation can be run in <a href="https://colab.research.google.com/github/AlarconGanoza/sphericalAcoustic/blob/master/RIR_interpolation_Intercon21_example.ipynb">RIR_interpolation_Intercon21_example.ipynb</a>.
 (Google Colab notebook)

   - Interpolation errors using the regularized and non-regularized spherical Fourier transform are compared.